mobidoktor/ebay_scraper/README.md

 Run with `python3 main.py`.

 Note: if you run into problems with the Selinium installation, try using `pip3 install -U selinium`.
 Any other install problems just raise an issue.
-Also, let me know what you end up doing with yours!

-(Note of caution: I wouldn't recommend starting too many of these at once and pointing them at a single address unless you want to get your IP blacklisted).